 Lambay Castle is the ancestral home of the Revelstokes, Maude & Cecil Baring, and is still protected by their family today, four generations later.
-The original Old Fort was built in the late 15th / early 16th Century by order of the church, after Lambay had become “a receptacle for the king’s enemies, much to the annoyance of the mainland”.
+The original Old Fort was built in the late 15th / early 16th Century by order of the church, after Lambay had become “a receptacle for the king’s enemies, to the annoyance of the mainland”.

 The Lutyens Guest Wing was added in 1908-1910.
 Referred to as one of Lutyens’ finest examples of domestic architecture, the two sections of Lambay Castle complement each other perfectly and are seamlessly, almost invisibly, connected by a long central corridor that runs beneath the East Terrace.

 The original fort remains virtually unchanged, and the exquisite Arts & Craft interiors throughout complement the original architecture while adding comfort and a surprisingly contemporary feel.
 In the Old Fort, modest antechambers lead into a striking dining room with open hearth and vaulted ceiling; an adjacent living room boasts extraordinary arches and fireplaces framed in blue-grey limestone from Milverton Quarry to match the sofas and armchairs, and offset by bold orange silk cushions.

 There are four exquisite double bedrooms across the Castle, each varying in style but all retaining the original furniture selected or designed by Ned Lutyens.
 The ancient bathrooms have enormous baths dating back to 1910, stunning hand-painted tiles from the Netherlands and elegant pewter collections belonging to the Baring family for over four generations.
-There are also four single bedrooms with elegant wooden Lutyens beds and distinctive fireplaces, and a self-contained apartment in the centre of the Castle with two further double bedrooms and a bathroom.
+There are also five single bedrooms with elegant wooden Lutyens beds and distinctive fireplaces.

 The Castle kitchen is very spacious with plenty of larder space, a large fridge/freezer and LaCanche range with two ovens.
 The Breakfast Room connects via an arch and has beautiful high ceilings, plenty of natural light, a large wood-burning stove and an exquisite pottery collection of plates decorating one wall.
 The original oak table comfortably seats 8-10.